SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/customer.md

 - **São Paulo (SP):** Largest market with an average satisfaction score of 0.51.
 Small issues here can scale quickly across thousands of customers.

 **Insight:**
-Immediate, high-touch recovery effort is needed in Ji Paraná, while SP requires sustained, structural improvements to lift satisfaction and secure long-term revenue.
+An immediate, high-touch recovery effort is needed in Ji Paraná, while SP requires sustained, structural improvements to lift satisfaction and secure long-term revenue.

 ---